 In September 2020, FASB issued ASU 2020-07, Presentation and Disclosures by Not-for-Profit Entities for Contributed Nonfinancial Assets.
 This new standard will increase the transparency of contributed nonfinancial assets for not-for-profit entities through enhancements to presentation and disclosure.
 The amendments provide specific presentation requirements which include qualitative information about how the nonfinancial assets were either monetized or utilized during the reporting period.
-The new standard would apply for annual periods beginning after June 15, 2021.
-The standard requires retroactive application and early adoption is permitted.
-Management is currently evaluating the impact of adoption on its financial statements.
+The new standard applies for annual periods beginning after June 15, 2021.
+Management has adopted this standard with no significant impact on the financial statements for the years presented.